zimolzak/birthday-party/list.md

 - A long, narrow **strip of cork** that can go on a wall and be hung up with nails.
 Should have: some kind of frame (like aluminum), about 4--6 feet long and 1--2 inch wide.
 Ideally with two little attached eyelets for the nails to hold it to the wall.
+I would use this for hanging up things that make me happy on our wall at home, without adding tape or holes to the walls

 - **NanoVNA antenna analyzer.** This lets me see how well radio antennas are set up, especially small, temporary ones.